OAIE/oaie-sketch/README.md

         My introductory information
         <!--OAIE.viz--><!--/OAIE.viz-->

+Sketch can persist and load entity positions to and from this viz (inside the <!--OAIE.viz--> tag).

 ![oaie-sketch.png](oaie-sketch.png)

 ## Caveats
 - Currently only tested on Chrome.
+- OAIE Sketch has an opinion about correct document structure: each schema should be declared as a named schema.
 - local storage is used as persistence. this means that currently it is only feasible to edit one spec at a time (much like the Swagger online editor).

 ## TODO